JackMillen/Macropad-V2-Mini/README.md

 ## Issues:
 - I f***ed up the diode placement on the circuit, just use wire to bridge the contacts and live with the ghost keys
 - The RP2040 doesn't have an EEPROM so I need to boot the RP2040 in read-only mode to save the RGB state in flash
 - Writing code is easy.
-Writing code for other people to use and understand is f***ing hard, so I din't do it.
-If you are going to make this project, you might want to write your own firmware.
+Writing code for other people to use and understand is f***ing hard, so I didn't do it.
+If you are going to make this project, you might want to write your own firmware (But you are welcome to decode mine, GPL 3.0 an' all).

 ## Weird Notes:
 - By default the flash is in Read-Only mode so it can store animation states.
-To edit the code or put the drive in RW, hold button 1 (Top-Left) while plugging it in.
-The RGB state won't save until power cycled, but the flash is writable.
+To access the USB mass storage, hold the top-left button on startup